HansUXdev/B5-Snippets/README.md

 ### Future Snippets & Extensions
 Name | Description
 --- | ---
-[JavaScript-First](https://marketplace.visualstudio.com/items?itemName=HansUXdev.javascript-first-snippets)  | JavaScript First is a huge collection of snippets useful for working with JS--based servers, browsers, databases and more.
+[JavaScript-First](https://marketplace.visualstudio.com/items?itemName=HansUXdev.javascript-first-snippets)  | JavaScript First is a huge collection of snippets built to establish better code habits for working with JS-based servers, browser methods, react, mongo databases and more.
 It is also meant to be paired with the book, [JavaScript-First](https://github.com/HansUXdev/JavaScript-First).
 Foundation 6 Snippets| This will start as a snippets for [sites](https://get.foundation/sites/docs/) and then be updated for.
 Code Slides | A snippet extension for creating educational slides with [vscode-reveal](https://marketplace.visualstudio.com/items?itemName=evilz.vscode-reveal) and a custom theme. (not public yet)
 Foundation 6 Snippets| This will start as a snippets for [sites](https://get.foundation/sites/docs/) and then be updated for.[email](https://get.foundation/emails).
 If sponsored, I will extend this to eventually replace the [CLI](https://github.com/foundation/foundation-cli) and [building blocks](https://get.foundation/building-blocks/) by implementing a custom feature that writes install kits in a similar way the [web boilerplate](https://marketplace.visualstudio.com/items?itemName=jamesqquick.web-boilerplate) writes an html, css, and js file.  (not started yet)